H3JFC/shed/COMMERCIAL-LICENSE.md

 - The CLI tool is not exposed for standalone use by end users;
 - It is only used internally or by licensed users;
-- You notify Shed LLC of any known or suspected unauthorized distribution.
+- You notify Hector Friedman-Cintron of any known or suspected unauthorized distribution.

 You owe **no royalties** under this license, but are responsible for customer compliance.